 For pro rock climbers and casual boulderers alike, the quality of athletic chalk is not something to overlook.
-With magnesium carbonate acting as the key ingredient, athletic chalk is designed to help secure a proper grip by soaking up the moisture on your palms and fingers.
-As climbers reach altitudes up to hundreds or even thousands of feet, the stakes are high.
+With magnesium carbonate as the key ingredient, athletic chalk is designed to help secure a proper grip by soaking up the moisture on your palms and fingers.
+The stakes are high as climbers reach altitudes up to hundreds or even thousands of feet.
 Athletic chalk is the one layer between them and the rock, helping them hold onto a surface that is often too small or slippery to grip.
-Regardless of one’s skill level or the amount of strength training they’ve had, if the points of contact with the rock surface lack the necessary amount of friction, a fall becomes increasingly likely.
-For many, this makes athletic chalk a piece of gear that is completely integral to the rock climbing experience, something as essential as the climbing ropes themselves.
+Regardless of one’s skill level or the amount of strength training, if the points of contact with the rock surface lack the necessary amount of friction, a fall becomes increasingly likely.
+For many, this makes athletic chalk a piece of gear that is completely integral to the rock climbing experience, something as essential as the climbing ropes.

 Friction Labs is a company on the frontier of designing and developing athletic chalk that meets the high standards of pro athletes worldwide.
 Featured in articles published in the Wall Street Journal, Men’s Journal, and fitness and outdoors publications such as Outside, the company has garnered attention for its revolutionary line of high-performance athletic chalk.

-Founded in 2013, Friction Labs was born out of frustration with the lack of quality athletic chalk options on the market.
+Founded in 2013, Friction Labs was born out of frustration with the market's lack of quality athletic chalk options.
 Company co-founders Kevin Brown and Keah Kalantari first noticed the gap in their personal lives.
-In an interview with Modern Professional, Brown commented, “At the very beginning, we were just selfishly trying to make a better chalk product for ourselves.
+In an interview with Modern Professional, Brown commented, “At the beginning, we were selfishly trying to make a better chalk product for ourselves.
 Keah’s a bit of a skin health nut, and the available options weren’t cutting it, so we had to find better chalk if he was going to keep climbing.”
-On top of that, Brown himself had a negative experience with a bad batch of generic chalk that made him question the science behind the athletic chalk, as well as the production process itself.
+On top of that, Brown himself had a negative experience with a bad batch of generic chalk that made him question the science behind the athletic chalk and the production process itself.

 As a self-described “science geek,” Brown decided to further research into the ingredients and manufacturing processes.
 It was soon discovered that although various climbing companies publicly branded each of their athletic chalks differently, in terms of ingredients and production, almost all of the chalk was identical, often even created at the same factory and simply placed in different packaging.
 Furthermore, while countless climbing companies have dedicated themselves to providing various types of climbing gear ranging from ropes, shoes, and even chalk pads, none had yet done this for athletic chalk, so climbers didn’t even have a choice in which kind to use.

-The co-founders were shocked at how overlooked this was, given the fact that, unlike many other climbing improvements that require a lot of money, time, or both, they could easily manufacture high-quality chalk at an affordable price.
+The co-founders were shocked at how overlooked this was, given that, unlike many other climbing improvements that require a lot of money, time, or both, they could easily manufacture high-quality chalk at an affordable price.
 From there, the goal was simple: change the formula and maximize the number of friction climbers need to conquer any climbing challenge.
-A more confident grip would ultimately help athletes perform better, which became the vision that Brown and Kalantari held onto throughout product development.
+A more confident grip would ultimately help athletes perform better, becoming the vision Brown and Kalantari held onto throughout product development.

 That quickly changed.
-Now, Friction Labs creates products that are used by countless Olympic-level climbing athletes across the world, as well as members of the NFL and MLB, pro tennis players, and of course, thousands of gyms and fitness centers in the US and abroad.
-In addition, in any sport that generally requires long-lasting grips, such as weightlifting or gymnastics, you can find athletes who rely on Friction Labs athletic chalk.
+Now, Friction Labs creates products that are used by countless Olympic-level climbing athletes worldwide, as well as members of the NFL and MLB, pro tennis players, and of course, thousands of gyms and fitness centers in the US abroad.
+In addition, in any sport that generally requires long-lasting grips, such as weightlifting or gymnastics, you can find athletes who rely on Friction Labs' athletic chalk.

 The question of why Friction Labs over any other athletic chalk brand boils down to what its co-founders have dubbed “PPT,” which stands for purity, particle size, and texture.
 Generally, athletic chalk is mined as dolomite and consists of magnesium carbonate, calcium carbonate, and several other compounds.
 Magnesium carbonate is the key component, as its molecular structure pulls moisture away from the hand and traps it inside its crystalline structure.
 Meanwhile, calcium carbonate attracts water outside of its crystalline structure, which maintains a more slippery, slimy feel on the outer part of the skin.
-By using a higher concentration of magnesium carbonate and further reducing the amount of calcium carbonate, Friction Labs successfully created a formula for a more effective, long-lasting chalk.
+By using a higher concentration of magnesium carbonate and further reducing the amount of calcium carbonate.

 Additionally, magnesium carbonate comes in a more pure form.
-While other chalk brands are still using the more generic form of chalk that originates from factories in China with poorer quality control, Friction Labs chalk is refined domestically in Denver, Colorado.
+While other chalk brands still use the more generic chalk that originates from factories in China with poorer quality control, Friction Labs chalk is refined domestically in Denver, Colorado.
 It lacks many fillers and artificial drying agents that can often cause damage to one’s skin.
 By doing so, Friction Labs produced a more pure form of magnesium carbonate that consisted of ideal particle size and consequently increased adherence to climbers’ hands.

-In terms of texture, Friction Labs leaves that choice up to the athlete.
+Friction Labs leaves that choice up to the athlete in terms of texture.
 Generally, chalk can come in several forms, including liquid chalk, powder chalk, and solid blocks of chalk, with the powdered form is the most common type.
 Friction Labs offers three major powdered chalk formulas, also referred to as the “Friction Labs Animal Series.”
-Each of these chalks shares the same molecular base but differs with regard to consistency.
+Each of these chalks shares the same molecular base but differs in consistency.
 One of the most popular powdered chalks sold is Unicorn Dust, which has a much more fine consistency that is light and comfortable on the skin.
-Gorilla Grip is another favorite option that has a moderate amount of chunky powder, while Bam Bam has the most chunky consistency and is, therefore, closest to the feeling one gets from solid blocks of athletic chalk.
+Gorilla Grip is another favorite option that has a moderate amount of chunky powder.
+In contrast, Bam Bam has the most chunky consistency and is, therefore, closest to the feeling one gets from solid blocks of athletic chalk.
 Which type of chalk is used is strictly determined by the personal preferences of the climber.

 Often this is a fine line; chalks need to overcome grip problems created by sweat, rain, and humidity and minimize as much moisture as possible without drying out or further damaging the skin.
-Having healthy “climbing skin” has been compared to NASCAR drivers having good tires.
+Healthy “climbing skin” has been compared to NASCAR drivers' good tires.
 In other words, it’s essential for high performance.
-Yet, an ongoing battle is striking a balance between removing excess moisture without causing damaged, cracked skin that will easily tear.
+Yet, an ongoing battle is balancing removing excess moisture without causing damaged, cracked skin that will easily tear.
 To make matters more difficult, everyone has different skin compositions and baseline moisture levels on their hands.
 As such, formulating chalk that equally creates better performance for all athletes can be a tricky endeavor.